Inspired by...

 Him Indoors leapt into action with a very enthusiastic re-telling of The Nativity story with Baby's half-moon pillow shoved up his jumper for good measure when acting the Mary part.
 It did the trick and now Toddler is happy to come down each morning and ask, 'Can I open a window now?'

 The Playmobil Christmas Post Office Advent Calendar-Day One.
+Day One's present is the little red postbox. |

-Friday 16 November 2012
+Friday, 16 November 2012

 To move or not to move?